A4 motorway (Serbia)

-The A4 motorway (Аутопут А4) is a motorway in Serbia and it spans for 105 km.
+The A4 motorway (Аутопут А4) is a motorway in Serbia, and it spans for 105 km.

 History

-The ancient Roman road Via Militaris connecting Balkans, central and western Europe had a similar route to the modern-day A4 motorway.
+The ancient Roman road Via Militaris connecting Balkans, central and Western Europe had a similar route to the modern-day A4 motorway.

-The old highway which is still in partial use was constructed during 1960s and 1970s.
-Soon, there began to be, especially during the summer season, too many vehicles using the road which made it unsafe on some parts.
-So in the 1990s the construction of a modern motorway started.
+The old highway which is still in partial use was constructed during the 1960s and 1970s.
+Soon, there began to be, especially during summer, too many vehicles using the road which made it unsafe on some parts.
+So in the 1990s, the construction of a modern motorway started.

 Beginning of construction

 The first section of the motorway were 3 km from Trupale interchange to Komren on entrance in Niš which was constructed in the period 1990–1992.
 After 1992, due to the wars in Croatia and Bosnia and Herzegovina, as well as UN sanctions towards FR Yugoslavia, construction of motorways in Serbia stopped until the wars ended.
 Construction of the Komren — Prosek section, which is usually referred as Niš bypass, started in 1998, but was cancelled due to the war in Kosovo and NATO intervention.
 Construction of this section was completed in 2006.
 Soon after, project of completion of the motorway started.